Portland Sailing Center

 A Forest of Sails was reviewed by local professionals.
 Dale Waagmeester, sailmaker, sailing writer and arguably the most respected sailing authority in Oregon reviewed and approved every word we wrote about sails and what to do with them.
 Scientists from Oregon State University and NOAA reviewed those chapters dealing with the Columbia River Bar and local winds, respectively.
 Capt.
-Ann McIntyre, president of Columbia River Pilot's Association reviewed and approved the chapter on Columbia River navigation.
+Ann McIntyre, past president of Columbia River Pilot's Association, reviewed and approved the chapter on Columbia River navigation.

 The reviews have been great!
 Students say the book is engaging and fun, readable, and relevant.

 These three chapters discuss the context of sailing on the Columbia River.
 Wind and current top the list, followed by discussions about navigation and traffic conditions and hazards, seasonal and daily characteristics of the river, and particular safety considerations.
 These are challenging waters.
 If you can manage the Columbia River you are well set for waters anywhere in the world.

 These eight chapters cover the meat of sailing, the terminology, techniques, maneuvers, and "how-tos;" including countless references to local conditions and examples.
 Everything from knots to overboard recovery techniques are touched on here; also Rules of the Nautical Road, sailing theory, wind formulas, heavy weather sailing, docking and anchoring.
 Much of this is optional reading for new sailors, but it is all written in plain language, with local references, and occasional spritzes of humor.